wmacfarl/wmacfarl.github.io/projects/cat.md

   - Processing
   - Design
   - Simulation
-summary: A tool for creating vaulted structures with networks of catenary curves.
+summary: Developed for [MOS](http://mos.nyc).
+A tool for creating vaulted structures with networks of catenary curves.
 ---